GovTechSG/apex-cloud-troubleshooting/docs/logs/viewing-stack-trace.md

 Questions:
 - are we sharing the staging link to Elastic platform? or is there a prod link?
-- what if user is not a public officer (corppass account)? how do they log in?
+- what if user is not a public officer (corppass account)? how do they log in? or only publishers so TP accounts only
 - agency users - do they see all the spaces or do they go to a default space?
 -->